darkstarshine2011/MK-Encoder-Decoder/README.md

 ### 🔑 The Character Map (The Key)
 The most critical component of this program is the `CharMap`.
 You can view this file as the **encryption key**.

-*   **What it is:** It is a text file that defines the mapping between regular characters and their encoded substitutes.
+*   **What it is:** It is a file that defines the mapping between regular characters and their encoded substitutes.
 *   **Customization:** The user is empowered to create their own `CharMap`.
 By providing a specific file path to this map, you dictate exactly how the encoder/decoder will function, making the security dependent on the secrecy of the key file itself.

 ### 🚀 Getting Started (Usage)